Cirrus-Minor/witchblast/readme.txt

 Thanks
 --------
+Thanks to
-Thanks to Billx (who suggest me the title "Witch Blast") and Mika Attila (for his contribution concerning the Linux version)
+Billx (who suggest me the title "Witch Blast") and
+Mika Attila (for his contribution concerning the Linux version)

 Changes
 -------
 Next version
 - ADD New enemies (slime and black rat)
 - ADD New items
+- ADD Item's rarity
 - ADD Show player's impact when he's hurt
 - ADD New music when the player dies
-- ADD New music for bos fight
+- ADD New music for boss' fight
 - ADD Mouse support - Player can fire with left click, switch shot types with the wheel
 - ADD Pause
 - ADD Save / restore game